Global tax reform tops G20 meet in Venice - RFI

 EU members Estonia, Hungary and Ireland, which have all used low tax rates to attract investment, are among the hold-outs.#photo1

-Several countries by contrast are pushing for a higher rate than 15 percent, notably the United States and Germany, but there are few illusions about their chances.
+Several countries by contrast are pushing for a higher rate than 15 percent, notably the United States and Germany.

+"Fifteen percent for the minimum taxation on a corporate tax is a minimum, and France aims of having more than 15 percent", French Finance Minister Bruno Le Maire told Bloomberg TV on Friday.

+"I don't want to give a specific figure, but I think we need to be ambitious.
+This is the unique opportunity that we'll have to have a fairer, more efficient international taxation system for the 21st century," he said.

 "We must be realistic," said a German government source.
 "Other countries already have a problem with this level."